mapmeld/mapbyexample/section-1/chapter-1/ARTICLE1.md

 started producing their own alternatives to OpenLayers.
 It was the perfect environment for the Leaflet.js library.
 Its initial selling points were that it was small, open source, and mobile-friendly.
-Cloudmade (then a major OpenStreetMap user) promoted Leaflet, and many developers welcomed the change.
+Cloudmade (then a major OpenStreetMap user) was moving to Leaflet, and many developers welcomed the change.

 Even though Derek and I had never worked for the same organization or on the same project, we had worked in a field where open maps were important and no one wanted to reinvent